sshamsudheen/laravel-api/README.md

 Make sure capistrano installed in your machine

-Run the command "cap install" in your laravel project root directory if not installed before, in this repo it is already added.
+To capify your laravel application run the command "cap install" in your laravel project root directory if not installed before, in this repo it is already added.

 deployment file can be found under config/deploy/